open5e/open5e/source/Spellcasting/spells_a-z/s/shatter.rst

 successful one.
 A creature made of inorganic material such as stone, crystal, or metal has disadvantage on this saving throw.

-A nonmagical object that isn’t being worn or carried also takes the damage if it’s in the spell’s area.
+A nonmagical object that isn't being worn or carried also takes the damage if it's in the spell's area.

 **At Higher Levels.** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above